deepsense-ai/ragbits/docs/quickstart/quickstart1_prompts.md

 pip install ragbits
 ```

-This command will install all the popular Ragbits packages, along with [LiteLLM](https://docs.litellm.ai/docs/), which we will use in this guide for communicating with LLM APIs.
+This command will install all the popular Ragbits packages.

 ## Defining a Static Prompt
 The most standard way to define a prompt in Ragbits is to create a class that inherits from the `Prompt` class and configure it by setting values for appropriate properties.
 Here is an example of a simple prompt that asks the model to write a song about Ragbits: